gencorefacility/MAD/README.md

 `params.readsim_allele_fracs`: Simulation allele frequencies

-`process`: configuration for scheduler.
+`process`: Configuration for scheduler.
 Replace 'slurm' with execution scheduler.
 Resources required will vary greatly depending on input, however reasonable defaults have been provided by default.

-Run the `main.nf` script, providing the path to the config, and specifying the -with-docker or -with-singularity parameter along with the docker repo:
+Run the main.nf script, providing the path to the config, and specifying the -with-docker or -with-singularity parameter along with the docker repo:

 `nextflow run main.nf -c <path_to_config> -with-docker gencorefacility/mad:1`